gdvgarcia/niDM_feynrules/niDM_model/ReadMe.txt

-ch1 corresponds to the excited state (heavier fermion) ch2 corresponds to the ground state (lighest fermion - usual DM if the heavy one decays fast)
+ch1 corresponds to the excited state (heavier fermion - mass Mch1) ch2 corresponds to the ground state (lighest fermion ~ usual DM if the heavy one decays fast - mass Mch2) Zhp corresponds to the new vector boson (mass mZp)
+H1 corresponds to the SM-Higgs (mass mH1)
+H2 corresponds to the dark Higgs (mass mH2)